-Object-oriented languages, object-oriented programming, OO in short has become very popular during the last ten years.
-Some important languages were created by augmenting successful languages with objects, e.g. C++ and Perl5.
+Object-oriented programming, OO for short, has become very popular during the last ten years.
+Some widely used languages were created by augmenting successful languages with objects, e.g. C++ and Perl5.
 Others were designed right from the start with OO technologies in mind, like Python.